Inside: Here are the things I wish I’d known before I started decluttering and some of the realizations I had along the way.

 Before I started decluttering I imagined it would be a one-and-done process.
 I figured I’d spend months going through every area in our home and then we’d be good to go.

 Looking back I can see how naive that was.
-I realized that to maintain the progress I made, I needed to change my habits.
+I eventually realized that to maintain the progress I’d made, I needed to change my habits.

 Over time I learned decluttering habits that helped me to be more careful with the items I brought into my home.
 Reviewing the stuff in our home seasonally and decluttering items as necessary have helped keep the clutter at bay.

-Adopting daily habits that keep our home neat and tidy also helps me to put items back where they should go quickly.
+Adopting daily habits that keep our home neat and tidy has also helped me to put items back where they should go quickly.

 Being more intentional with shopping and carefully considering what items I purchase has greatly reduced the clutter in our home and saved us a lot of money in the process.